-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 10,000,000.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 11,500,000.
 The materiality is based on 1% of total assets.
+The benchmark total assets is appropriate for highly leveraged entities with significant asset-backed financing arrangement.
+As this is applicable for Givaudan Finance Europe B.V., based on the debt to equity ratio, we conclude that the total assets is an appropriate benchmark for Givaudan Finance Europe B.V.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of EUR 500,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of EUR 575,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.